2020-21 Class Descriptions

 Second hour: Advanced Instruction & Pointe

 The second hour of instruction is open to students with prior experience dancing en pointe.
-Students wishing to take the 2nd hour must also attend the 1st hour.
+Students wishing to take the 2nd hour must also attend the first 45 minutes.
 Please contact us to make sure this class is a good fit.

-$600 (8 equal installments of 75 due on the first of the month Sept-April) if you take only the 1st hour
+$600 (8 equal installments of 75 due on the first of the month Sept-April) if you take only the 1st class

-$840 (8 equal installments of 105 due on first of the month Sept-April) if you take both hours
+$840 (8 equal installments of 105 due on first of the month Sept-April) if you take both classes

 Halestone Adult Ensemble